Barry Bonds: 2004 season

 As Bonds neared Aaron's record, Aaron was called on for his opinion of Bonds.
 He clarified that he was a fan and admirer of Bonds and avoided the controversy regarding whether the record should be denoted with an asterisk for Bonds's alleged steroid usage.
 He felt recognition and respect for the award was something to be determined by the fans.
 As the steroid controversy received greater media attention during the offseason before the 2005 season, Aaron expressed some reservations about the statements Bonds made on the issue.
 Aaron expressed that he felt drug and steroid use to boost athletic performance was inappropriate.
 Aaron was frustrated that the media could not focus on events that occurred in the field of play and wished drugs or gambling allegations such as those associated with Pete Rose could be emphasized less.
 In 2007, Aaron felt the whole steroid use issue was very controversial and decided that he would not attend any possible record-breaking games.
 Aaron congratulated Bonds through the media including a video played on the scoreboard when Bonds eventually broke Aaron's record in August 2007.

 2005 season

 Bonds's salary for the 2005 season was $22 million, the second-highest salary in Major League Baseball (the Yankees' Alex Rodriguez earned the highest, $25.2 million).

 Bonds endured a knee injury, multiple surgeries, and rehabilitation.
 He was activated on September 12 and started in left field.
 In his return against the San Diego Padres, he nearly hit a home run in his first at-bat.
 Bonds finished the night 1-for-4.
-Upon his return, Bonds resumed his high-caliber performance at the plate, hitting home runs in four consecutive games from September 18 to 21 and finishing with five homers in only 14 games.
+Upon his return, Bonds resumed his high-caliber performance at the plate, hitting home runs in four consecutive games from September 18 to 21.
+He finished with a .286 average, five homers and 10 RBI in only 14 games.